Cut Opening: Making Penetration Holes in Revit [WEBINAR]

 - Tagging openings

-Cut Opening Revit extension is BIM software that automatically inserts penetration holes for MEP services, building structures, doors and windows in Autodesk Revit.
+Cut Opening Revit extension is a set of tools that automatically inserts penetration holes for MEP services, building structures, doors and windows in Autodesk Revit.
 After processing interference check results, it creates proper openings wherever ducts, pipes, cable trays, or conduit intersect walls, floors, ceilings, roofs, beams, and columns and will insert fire safety components in structures that have a fire rating.
 Works with linked files.

 We hope to see you online!